hdnguyen02/online-learning-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.hdnguyen.learn-english' is invalid and this project uses 'com.hdnguyen.learnenglish' instead.
+* The original package name 'com.online_learning.learn-english' is invalid and this project uses 'com.online_learning.learnenglish' instead.

 # Getting Started